-This section is applicable to all Federal-aid construction projects exceeding \$2,000 and to all related subcontracts and lower-tier subcontracts (regardless of subcontract size).
+This section is applicable to all Federal-aid construction projects exceeding \$2,000 and to all related subcontracts and lower-tier subcontracts (regardless of subcontract size), in accordance with 29 CFR 5.5.
 The requirements apply to all projects located within the right-of-way of a roadway that is functionally classified as Federal-aid highway.
-This excludes roadways functionally classified as local roads or rural minor collectors, which are exempt.
-Contracting agencies may elect to apply these requirements to other projects.
+23 U.S.C.
+113. This excludes roadways functionally classified as local roads or rural minor collectors, which are exempt.
+23 U.S.C.
+101. Where applicable law requires that projects be treated as a project on a Federal-aid highway, the provisions of this subpart will apply regardless of the location of the project.
+Examples include: Surface Transportation Block Grant Program projects funded under 23 U.S.C.
+133 [excluding recreational trails projects], the Nationally Significant Freight and Highway Projects funded under 23 U.S.C.
+117, and National Highway Freight Program projects funded under 23 U.S.C.
+167.

-The following provisions are from the U.S. Department of Labor regulations in 29 CFR 5.5 "Contract provisions and related matters" with minor revisions to conform to the FHWA-1273 format and FHWA program requirements.
+The following provisions are from the U.S. Department of Labor regulations in 29 CFR 5.5 "Contract provisions and related matters" with minor revisions to conform to the FHWA- 1273 format and FHWA program requirements.

-1. Minimum wages
+1. Minimum wages (29 CFR 5.5)